openenclave/openenclave/pkgconfig/README.md

 Building host applications:
 ---------------------------

-To build host application with the Clang C compiler, use the following commands.
+To build a host application with the Clang C compiler, use the following commands.

 ```